benthomsen/sim-vfa/README.md

 ![Rendering of 3-wing VFA model](vfa.png)

 ## Description
 This package is used to simulate the control of the longitudinal dynamics of a 3-wing very-flexible aircraft (VFA), using MATLAB and Simulink.
 The required functions for the simulation are encapuslated in the class "SimVFA".
 The script "RunVFASim" provides the necessary input to instantiate the simulation class, run a simulation, and plot some basic output.
+The main choice to be made is to use a first-order actuator model and associated adaptive controller, or the more complex second-order actuator model and associated adaptive controller.

 The simulation uses a nonlinear VFA model as the plant, with controllers based on linearizations of the (nominal version of the) model at different dihedral angles.
 The adaptive controller is designed according to the method described in the paper "*Adaptive Output-Feedback Control for a Class of Multi-Input Multi-Output Plants with Arbitrary Relative Degree*" by Zheng (Max) Qu et al. These simulation files originate with Max's work, but have been continued by Ben Thomsen and other lab members since Max's graduation.